sd7232126/picnic-assignment/README.md

 - Better code coverage on Staging Product Trigger
 - Better Page Layout Design
 - Include Test Data Import/Export in DX Package
+- If price sensitivity is frequent, add a new field storing previous selling price used for reporting

 ## Developer Sandbox